Roman naming conventions: Filiation

 Slaves and freedmen also possessed filiations, although in this case the person referred to is usually the slave's owner, rather than his or her father.
 The abbreviations here include s. for servus or serva and l. for libertus or liberta.
 A slave might have more than one owner, in which case the names could be given serially.
 In some cases the owner's nomen or cognomen was used instead of or in addition to the praenomen.
-The liberti of women sometimes used an inverted "C", signifying the feminine praenomen Gaia, here used generically to mean any woman; and there are a few examples of an inverted "M", although it is not clear whether this was used generically, or specifically for the feminine praenomen Marca or Marcia.
+The liberti of women sometimes used an inverted letter 'C' (Ɔ), signifying the feminine praenomen Gaia, here used generically to mean any woman; and there are a few examples of an inverted 'M' (ꟽ), although it is not clear whether this was used generically, or specifically for the feminine praenomen Marca or Marcia.

 An example of the filiation of slaves and freedmen would be: Alexander Corneli L. s., "Alexander, slave of Lucius Cornelius", who upon his emancipation would probably become L. Cornelius L. l.
 Alexander, "Lucius Cornelius Alexander, freedman of Lucius"; it was customary for a freedman to take the praenomen of his former owner, if he did not already have one, and to use his original personal name as a cognomen.
 Another example might be Salvia Pompeia Cn. Ɔ. l., "Salvia Pompeia, freedwoman of Gnaeus (Pompeius) and Gaia"; here Gaia is used generically, irrespective of whether Pompeius' wife was actually named Gaia.
 A freedman of the emperor might have the filiation Aug. l., Augusti libertus.

 Although filiation was common throughout the history of the Republic and well into imperial times, no law governed its use or inclusion in writing.
 It was used by custom and for convenience, but could be ignored or discarded, as it suited the needs of the writer.